easysoftware/developer-portal-devs/docs/Zeitwerk_support/File-structure-and-migration.md

           paths['app/models'] << 'app/models/easy_rakes'
           ```
 - Initializers
     - `easy_extensions` initializers (`easy_engines/easy_extensions/config/initializers/`) have been refactored into
       many smaller files that serve as a template for **where to put each initialization step**
     - Default `EasySetting` values are set in `easy_engines/easy_extensions/config/initializers/08_easy_settings.rb`,
       DON'T use migrations.
 If you find `EasySetting` being created inside a migration move it to an initializer named
       `08_easy_settings.rb`(don't be afraid to move other ones down if they already use `08` and higher)
-  -
 - Dependencies
 - Migrations
-  -
 - Tests

 ### Extra info for context

-This section contains more details about the changes done during zeitwerk migration.
+This section contains more details about the changes done during core zeitwerk migration to provide more context as to
+why certain changes were made.

 Notable changes:

 - Initializers
     - Two new initializers have been added to the root `config/initializers/` and are used to control the load order
 - Dependencies
     - Gem [redmine_extensions](https://github.com/easyredmine/redmine_extensions) has been gutted with most of
       the functionality moved into `easy_extensions` engine
 - Migrations
     - Old migration files starting with a three digit number sequence instead of a timestamp were incompatible
       and we use a different system for applying them.